-This course is not open to students who have successfully completed ENGL 2.
+This course is open to all students needing to fulfill GE Area A3 (Critical Thinking).
+It is not open to students who have successfully completed ENGL 1B.

 Prerequisite: ENGL 1A or Stretch English (with a grade of C- or better)